 - A. Junior, youth, and amateur must be two feet, nine inches (88 cm), with a maximum at three feet (91 cm); - B. Senior horses must be a minimum of three feet (91 cm), with a maximum at three feet, three inches (1 meter) - C. All ages must be a minimum of two feet, nine inches (88 cm), with a maximum of three feet, three inches (1 meter) - D. Minimum height for novice and select will be two feet, six inches with a maximum of two feet, nine inches. - 3477.
 A variation of three (3") inches (75 mm) in fence height, down from official heights listed, may be instituted if show management and the official judges feel circumstances warrant, i.e. footing, weather, etc. - A. If select amateurs are required to combine to regular amateur classes because of Rule 5316, the resulting all-age amateur class fence height should be set as 2'9" (84 cm). - B. In and outs are not allowed in any novice class. - 3478.
 The use of wings on obstacles in hunter classes is recommended. - 3479.
 Jump standards with hole heights at three (3") inch (75 mm) intervals with jump cups are recommended. - 3480.
 Judging Emphasis.
-To be judged on manners, way of going and style of jumping. - A. Horses shall be credited with maintaining an even hunting pace that covers the course with free flowing strides; - B. Preference will be shown to horses with correct jumping style that meet the fences squarely, jumping at the center of the fence; - ${\bf C.}$ Judges shall penalize unsafe jumping and bad form over the fences whether touched or untouched, including twisting; - D. Incorrect leads around the ends of the course or cross-cantering shall be penalized; - E. Excessive use of the crop shall be penalized; - F. In and outs (one or two strides) shall be taken in the correct number of strides or be penalized; - G. Any error which endangers the horse and/or its rider, particularly refusals or knockdowns, shall be heavily penalized. - 3481.
+To be judged on manners, way of going and style of jumping. - $\hat{\mathbf{A}}$.
+Horses shall be credited with maintaining an even hunting pace that covers the course with free flowing strides; - B. Preference will be shown to horses with correct jumping style that meet the fences squarely, jumping at the center of the fence; - C. Judges shall penalize unsafe jumping and bad form over the fences whether touched or untouched, including twisting; - D. Incorrect leads around the ends of the course or cross-cantering shall be penalized; - E. Excessive use of the crop shall be penalized; - F. In and outs (one or two strides) shall be taken in the correct number of strides or be penalized; - G. Any error which endangers the horse and/or its rider, particularly refusals or knockdowns, shall be heavily penalized. - H. Competition round begins immediately when they come through the ingate. - 3481.
 Scoring.
-Scoring shall be on a basis of zero (0) to one hundred (100), with an approximate breakdown as follows: - A. 90-100: an excellent performer and good mover that jumps the entire course with cadence, balance and style; - B. 80-89: a good performer that jumps all fences reasonably well; an excellent performer that commits one or two minor faults; - C. 70-79: the average mover that makes no serous faults, but lacks the style, cadence and good balance of the scopier horses; the good performer that makes a few minor faults; - D. 60-69: poor movers that make minor mistakes; cross canter, fair or average movers that have one or two poor fences but no major faults or disobediences; E. 50-59: a horse that commits one major fault, refusal, trot or drops a leg; - F. 30-49: a horse that commits two or more major faults, including front or hind knockdowns and refusals, or jumps in a manner that otherwise endangers the horse and/or rider:
+Scoring shall be on a basis of zero (0) to one hundred (100), with an approximate breakdown as follows: - A. 90-100: an excellent performer and good mover that jumps the entire course with cadence, balance and style; - B. 80-89: a good performer that jumps all fences reasonably well; an excellent performer that commits one or two minor faults, smooth; - C. 70-79: the average mover that makes no serous faults, but lacks the style, cadence and good balance of the scopier horses; the good performer that